linktohack/evil-space/README.md

 ## Further information

-Pull requests are very welcome, for further information, make an issue or contact me at linktohack@gmail.com.
+Pull requests are very welcome, for further information, please make an issue